Screenfeed/autowpoptions/README.md

 ## How to use

-Create one class that extends *Sanitization\AbstractSanitization*.
+Create one class that implements `Screenfeed\AutoWPOptions\OptionDefinition\OptionDefinitionInterface`.
-This class will contain the following:
+This class will provide the following:

+### Two methods returning a prefix and an identifier

+A prefix and an identifier are required to be used in hook names.

-### Default values
+### A method returning default values

-**Required**.
 They are used when an option has no value yet.
 Their type is used to decide how to cast the values.

-### Reset values
+### A method returning reset values

-**Optional**.
 Reset values are used if the whole set of options does not exist yet: sometimes you may want them to be different from the default values.
-Default values are used for the missing reset values.
+Default values are used for the missing reset values, meaning the method can return an empty array if you don't have anything special to do here.
 You could also use them in a "Reset Options" process for example.

 ### A sanitization method

-**Required**.
 It is run for each option, when getting/updating it.

 ### A validation method

-**Required** (but can simply return the entry if not needed).
 It is run once for all options on update.
 It allows to edit some values, depending on others for example.

-### Two keywords as class properties

-**Required**.
-They are used in hook names.
+It can simply return the entry if you have nothing special to do here.

 ### Example